List of aerial victories claimed by Kurt Bühligen: List of aerial victories claimed

 According to US historian David T. Zabecki, Bühligen was credited with 112 aerial victories.
-Spick and Obermaier also list him with 112 aerial victories, of which 40 were claimed over the North Africa, 72 over the Western Front including 24 four-engined heavy bombers, claimed in over 700 combat missions.
+Spick and Obermaier also list him with 112 aerial victories, of which 40 were claimed over the North Africa, 72 over the Western Front including 24 four-engined heavy bombers, claimed in over 700 combat missions and a mission-to-claim ratio of 6.25.
 Forsyth also lists him with 24 four-engined bombers shot down.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for more than 99 aerial victory claims, plus nine further unconfirmed claims.
 All of his victories were claimed on the Western Front and include 13 four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 05 Ost 1157".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.